EdRamos12/tunetogether/README.md

-# 🎵 Online Party!
+# 🎵 TuneTogether!

 The app was made to connect you and your friends, into listening podcasts, videos and music together!
-This tool was made for studying purposes, to embed different applications and how to synchronize them with multiple people.
-It does not collect **any**  costs nor does it have transactional fees included.
+This tool was made for studying purposes, to embed different applications and how to synchronize them with multiple clients.
+The app does not have transactional fees included.

 **🚧 Project currently being made. 🚧**